freenas/freenas-docs/userguide/system.rst

 If your organization already has a CA, you can import the CA's certificate and key.
-Click the "Import CA" button to open the configuration screen shown in
+Click the :guilabel:`Import CA` button to open the configuration screen shown in
 :numref:`Figure %s <import_ca_fig>`.
 The configurable options are summarized in :numref:`Table %s <import_ca_opts_tab>`.